 The Fernwood Inn is a turn-of-the-century estate built in the hills above Milwaukie.
 It sits majestic and serene above the curves of the Willamette, looking all the way down to the Portland skyline.
 The mansion itself is three stories of stone and plaster filled with chandeliers, Persian rugs, roaring fireplaces, and always, always fresh flowers on every table.

 Story has it that construction began in 1921 by G.L.
 Shearer, a lumber baron, who wanted an estate that looked over industry on the Willamette.
 But work was halted with the stock market crash in 1929 until it was purchashed and completed by Earl McInnes, manager of the Multnomah Hotel, in 1941.
 The estate was then renamed Fernwood Manor.
 The manor changed hands several times over the years, eventually being picked up by two restauranteurs in 1974, who renamed it the “Fernwood Inn.”

 However, by 1994, the beautiful building had fallen into disrepair.
-But current owner, Kristina Poppemeier, came across it and fell in love with the gorgeous building and stunning view, and oversaw renovations herself.
-Kristina, an Austrian native and owner of the prestigious Amadeus Restaurant in Lake Oswego, decided that there would be no more perfect setting than here for "Amadeus Manor".
+It was purchased by Kristina Poppemeier, who quickly fell in love with the building and oversaw renovations.
+Kristina, an Austrian native and owner of the prestigious Amadeus Restaurant in Lake Oswego, decided to give the building a new and fitting name, Amadeus Manor.

 The newest custodians of this historic estate are paying homage to the long and illustrious career by respecting the many pieces of history the building represents.